kanaria69/Mainecoco/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Where do young cows eat lunch?
+In the calf-ateria.